 LABEL DESCRIPTION GVRP GVRP (GARP VLAN Registration Protocol) is a registration protocol that defines a way for switches to dynamically register necessary VLAN members on ports across the network.
 Select this check box to permit VLAN groups beyond the local switch.
-Port Isolation Port Isolation allows interfaces 1 to 8 to communicate with the CPU port (in-band switch management) and interfaces 9 to 12.
-Interfaces 1 to 8 are isolated and cannot communicate with each other.
-However, interfaces 9 to 12 and the CPU port can communicate with all ports.
+Port Isolation Port Isolation allows each port (1 to 8) to communicate with the CPU port and the shared GBIC ports (9 to 12).
+The isolated ports (1 to 8) cannot communicate with each other.
+However, the shared GBIC ports (9 to 12) and the CPU port can communicate with all ports.
 This option is the most limiting but also the most secure.
 Port This field displays the port numbers.